CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

-## Web Mapping 1
+## Tutorial 8: Web Mapping

 We are going to be making webmaps using [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/api/).
-This is a recent Javascript library that uses [WebGL](https://en.wikipedia.org/wiki/WebGL) to render interactive maps from vector (as opposed to raster) tiles created with [Mapbox Studio](https://www.mapbox.com/mapbox-studio/).
+This is a recent javascript library that uses [WebGL](https://en.wikipedia.org/wiki/WebGL) to render interactive maps from vector tiles (as opposed to raster tiles) created with [Mapbox Studio](https://www.mapbox.com/mapbox-studio/).
 Data for these maps comes from [OpenStreetMap](https://www.openstreetmap.org).

 This tutorial will introduce you to the basic setup and what it feels like to develop for a web browser.
 This will be a very different approach than our experience with QGIS, and it is much more prone to error given the number of new concepts and syntaxes involved.
-Brackets, commas, quotes, and colons... stay with it--it's ok if you dont understand what everything is doing at first.
+Brackets, commas, quotes, and colons... stay with it—it's ok if you dont understand what everything is doing at first.

 ### Prerequisites